 SUMMER CAMPS for Adults and Children

-$150 (must be a member to participate), includes dinner and snacks
+$150 (must be a member to participate), includes pizza dinner

 Limit 6 people

 Don't miss this exclusive opportunity to spend an afternoon and evening with The International Owl Center’s Executive Director, Karla Bloem, in a small group setting experiencing owls up close and in-depth.
 You will learn to identify area owls by sight and sound, see the fine details of owl anatomy first hand as an owl is dissected, get experience finding a transmitter using telemetry, go behind the scenes to meet the Owl Center’s live owls and see how they are housed and fed at night, and go on an owl prowl to call in wild owls.
 Participants need not stay for the owl prowl.
-Dinner is at Through the Grapevine German Restaurant, and is included in the fee.
+A pizza dinner is included in the fee.

 $20 for members, $25 for non-members